pk-public/sample-app/readme.md

 2. docker-maven-plugin builds and starts docker container with running postgres
 3. flyway-maven-plugin migrates postgres
 4. jooq-codegen-maven generates jooq classes

+#Model
+This module contains all buisness related model entities, not dependan

+This allows the business model to be technology-agnostic (e.g. db-agnostic).
+Also, those are ubiquitous definition defined in order for seperate modules to communicate.

 #Frontend
 This is Angular based frontend application, that handles web UI.